rsleem/CI-CD/Labs/02 GitOps/03 ArgoCD + Tekton/tekton.md

 ```
 ./setup-poc.sh
 ```
 ** Be patient.
 The process takes some minutes.
 Ignore the Nexus error.
+It will continue..  :)

 ---